dragoonDorise/pegasus-android-metadata/README.md

+# Work in progress, only for testing purposes!

-# Android - Pegasus metadata pack
+## Android - Pegasus metadata pack

 This guide will help you make it as easy as possible to use your Android Handheld with the Pegasus Frontend, in my opinion it's one of the best Frontend Emulators out there.